Need Assistance? 01384 442752 (UK)

 Duration (approx) 100 hours

-Become an Expert with Proteas
+Become an Expert in Proteas

-• Identify different types
+• Identify different varieties of Proteas

-• Grow them as landscape plants or Cut Flowers
+• Grow them as landscape plants or cut flowers

 Learn where and how to grow one of the most stunning groups of plants in the world.
-With the right cultural techniques (e.g. proper drainage, soil treatments, irrigation methods, feeding, pruning, weed control), you can achieve top quality, large blooms in what might otherwise be considered poor horticultural conditions.
+With the right cultural techniques (e.g., proper drainage, soil treatments, irrigation methods, feeding, pruning, weed control), you can achieve top quality, large blooms in what might otherwise be considered poor horticultural conditions.

 It's easy to enrol...